dm2lct/tlnixie/README.md

 # Schematics and PCB files for the Turmlabor nixie clock kit.

-Feel free, to build your own nixie clock with these files.
+Feel free to build your own nixie clock from it.

 Features:
   - IN14 nixie tubes but you can adapt many other nixie tubes even if it would not look great